Pit River

 Wading staffs are absolutely necessary on all reaches of the Pit River.
 Studded felt or studded rubber wading boots allow you to get where the fish live.
 Having a knowledgeable guide at your side along with some tenacity will make the difference between simply living through it - or loving this river.

 The Pit River headwaters are the Warner Mountains in the remote northeastern corner of California.
-The river picks up volume and gains additional flows from Fall River and other spring fed waters such as Hat Creek and Burney Creek among others.
+The river picks up volume and gains additional flows from Fall River and other spring-fed waters such as Hat Creek and Burney Creek among others.
 This Pit River system has extensive hydro-power dams built by PG&E beginning as far back as 1920.

 Pit 4, & 5 sections are also open to angling all year long and offer great fishing throughout the summer season and during certain times of the winter season.
 The river channel gets wider here, but flows are also much higher on each of these sections – some water may be inaccessible to wade fishing.